hirosystems/stacks-subnets/README.md

 > **_NOTE:_**
 >
-> Subnets was earlier referred as Hyperchains.
-While we are in the process of updating the content, you might still see subnets being referred as Hyperchains.
+> Subnets were referred to as Hyperchains.
+While we are in the process of updating the content, you might still see subnets being referred to as Hyperchains.

 ## Build with Clarinet